codestartechnologies/highway-traffic-safety-agency/README.md

 This theme comes with five (5) sidebar areas.

-- Front Page Resources - Widgets here are shown on the site front page, after the Mayor address section.
+- Front Page Cards - Widgets here are shown on the site front page, after the Mayor address section.
 This sidebar will likely contain only **HTSA Card** widgets.
 - Front Page - Widgets here are shown on the front page, before the blog section.
 - Front Page Aside - Widgets here are shown on the front page, beside the blog section.
 - Archive Pages - Widgets here are shown on all archive pages.